 However, even Miriam doesn’t have pots for all of these.

-It’s most important to have a separate pot for 100% yogurt.
+It’s most important to have a separate pot for dairy.

 Rice, grains, pasta, soups, stews, sautes and teas can all share the same pot.
 If you’re making tea right after you’ve made a spicy chili, you will want to steam clean the pot before making tea to remove the chili flavor from the pot.